 The fragrant compounds in oranges

 Orange juice, made by squeezing fresh oranges, is enjoyed by millions of us across the world every day.
 With so much orange juice being prepared, unfortunately, this leaves behind a lot of waste ‐ for every orange that's squeezed to make juice, about half of it is wasted.
 It is estimated that around 20 million tonnes of citrus is wasted each year.
 The peels are usually removed by burning, producing carbon dioxide and other greenhouse gases, or dumping into landfills, where the oil from rotting peels percolates into the soil, harming plant life.
-This includes the orange peel or rind, which on extraction, contains greater than 90% of an organic compound called limonene.
+This includes the orange peel or rind, which on extraction, gives an oil that typically contains greater than 90% of an organic compound called limonene.

 Unsurprisingly, based on their smells, it is the (+) form of limonene that is found in orange peel.
 The (+) form of limonene has many uses, including as an insecticide, a cleaner (as it is a good solvent), and an additive in the food industry.
 Its light fresh and sweet citrus odour also ensures it is an importance fragrance found in a various cosmetics and perfumes, from soaps to fabric conditioners, scented candles, air fresheners and cologne.

-Indeed, a study of perfumed cosmetic and household products available on the shelves of U.K. retailers in 2006 showed limonene was the top most frequently labelled fragrance, along with a compound called linalool.
+Indeed, a study of perfumed cosmetic and household products available on the shelves of UK retailers in 2006 showed limonene was the top most frequently labelled fragrance, along with a compound called linalool.
 Linalool has a similar structure to limonene.
 Both enantiomers of linalool are found in nature and they also have different smells.

 At York, our Green Chemistry Centre of Excellence has developed a novel approach, which uses microwaves.
 We know that molecules undergo excitation with electromagnetic radiation, and this effect is used in household microwave ovens to heat up food.
 However, chemists are now using microwaves to promote chemical reactions.

 At York, the technique relies on using high‐powered microwaves to break down the tough cellulose molecules within the orange peel.
 This allows the release of low boiling organic compounds, like (+)‐limonene, that can be collected and cooled into a liquid product.
 Compared to conventional methods, like steam distillation, the process is much faster, less energy intensive and produces (+)‐limonene in double the yield.
 Excellent news indeed!
+It is also worth noting that orange peel can be converted into the fuel biogas (a mixture of gases, including methane) by the action of microorganisms (anaerobic digestion), but only after (+)–limonene has been removed as it is an antimicrobial agent.

 Large‐scale microwave reactors could process tons of orange waste an hour and the York group collaborates with researchers in Brazil and Spain to test this intriguing possibility, as well as experimenting with other citrus and food waste, from lemons to rice.